inventor96/fatfree-test-manager/README.md

 $ php test_runner.php

-Running tests using separate calls.
+Running tests using separate calls. preClass() called: 1 postClass() called: 1 preTest() called: 4 postTest() called: 4
-PASS: ExampleTest::testPassExample() // ExampleTest.php:7 - the message for a passing test
+PASS: ExampleTest::testPassExample() // ExampleTest.php:38 - the message for a passing test
-FAIL: ExampleTest::testFailExample() // ExampleTest.php:11 - the message for a failed test
+FAIL: ExampleTest::testFailExample() // ExampleTest.php:42 - the message for a failed test
-PASS: ExampleTest::testPassAndFailExample() // ExampleTest.php:15
+PASS: ExampleTest::testPassAndFailExample() // ExampleTest.php:46
-FAIL: ExampleTest::testPassAndFailExample() // ExampleTest.php:16
+FAIL: ExampleTest::testPassAndFailExample() // ExampleTest.php:47
-FAIL: ExampleTest::testWithException() // ExampleTest.php:20 - Exception: This is the message for an exception
+FAIL: ExampleTest::testWithException() // ExampleTest.php:51 - Exception: This is the message for an exception

 Running tests using one call.
+preClass() called: 1
+postClass() called: 1
+preTest() called: 4
+postTest() called: 4
-PASS: ExampleTest::testPassExample() // ExampleTest.php:7 - the message for a passing test
+PASS: ExampleTest::testPassExample() // ExampleTest.php:38 - the message for a passing test
-FAIL: ExampleTest::testFailExample() // ExampleTest.php:11 - the message for a failed test
+FAIL: ExampleTest::testFailExample() // ExampleTest.php:42 - the message for a failed test
-PASS: ExampleTest::testPassAndFailExample() // ExampleTest.php:15
+PASS: ExampleTest::testPassAndFailExample() // ExampleTest.php:46
-FAIL: ExampleTest::testPassAndFailExample() // ExampleTest.php:16
+FAIL: ExampleTest::testPassAndFailExample() // ExampleTest.php:47
-FAIL: ExampleTest::testWithException() // ExampleTest.php:20 - Exception: This is the message for an exception
+FAIL: ExampleTest::testWithException() // ExampleTest.php:51 - Exception: This is the message for an exception
 ```